haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 #### 5b - Visualisation of the models and comparison with the reference complex.

-For a closer look at the top models we can use the link just above the **Cluster 1** line to download the top10 models, or simply click [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/76481-shape-based-small-molecule_summary.tgz){:target="_blank"}.
+For a closer look at the top models we can use the link on results webpage just above the **Cluster 1** line to download the top10 models, or simply click [**here**](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/76656-shape-based-small-molecule_summary.tgz){:target="_blank"}.

-Using the following command we can expand the contents of the tgz archive
+Using the following command expand the contents of the tgz archive in your working directory:

 <a class="prompt prompt-cmd">
-  tar xfz 76481-shape-based-small-molecule_summary.tgz <br>
+  tar xfz 76656-shape-based-small-molecule_summary.tgz <br>
 </a>

-Which will result in the creation of 10 PDB files in the current working directory.
+This will result in the creation of 10 PDB files in the current working directory.
 The files are named `cluster*_1.pdb` with the values for * ranging between 1 and 10 reflecting the ranking of the top 10 models according to their haddock score, with model `cluster1_1.pdb` being the model with the overall best HADDOCK score.

+**Note** _that when clustering is performed, the best rank cluster might not be cluster1.
+In that case the cluster numbering follows the size of the clusters, with cluster1 being the most populated cluster, but not per se the top-ranked one.
+The order on the results webpage corresponds to the ranking._

-With the following command we can load the top 10 models (sorted by HADDOCK score) along with the reference compound for closer examination.
+With the following command we can load the top 10 models into PyMol (sorted by HADDOCK score) along with the reference compound provided in the `data` directory for closer examination.

 <a class="prompt prompt-cmd">